AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> The fewer the words, the better the prayer. — Martin Luther
+> Welcome every morning with a smile.
+Look on the new day as another gift from your Creator, another golden opportunity. — Og Mandino
 <!--END_SECTION:quote-->